death-save/combat-utility-belt/README.md

 Fret no more, for this gadget replaces NPC names with a replacement of your choice.
 Personally, I'm a fan of Melvin.

-## Mark Injured/Dead Tokens

-*deprecated* Instead use Triggler to create triggers to add injured/dead conditions to your tokens!

-## Mighty Summoner (Druid Circle of the Shepherd class feature) support (D&D5e only)
+## Mighty Summoner
+*(D&D5e only) Druid Circle of the Shepherd class feature support*
-*full write up coming soon*

-## Pan/Select Token
-*full write up coming soon*
+Rolls additional dice for summoned creatures

+## Miscellaneous Actor/Token Enhancements

-## Quick Edit Token Resource from Combat Tracker
+### Quick Edit Token Resource from Combat Tracker
-*full write up coming soon*
+Easily edit your tracked token resource directly from the Combat Tracker

+### Roll Hostile HP
+Roll token HP when dropping on the scene

+### Token Effect Icon Size
+Select from a range of options to set the size of status effect icons on tokens

+## Pan/Select
+Pans the camera to and/or selects active combatants during combat

 ## Reroll Initiative